michaeltelford/wgit/README.md

 }
 ```

-**Note**: The *text search index* (in step 4) lists all document fields to be searched by MongoDB when calling `Wgit::Database#search`.
+**Note**: The *text search index* lists all document fields to be searched by MongoDB when calling `Wgit::Database#search`.
 Therefore, you should append this list with any other fields that you want searched.
 For example, if you [extend the API](#Extending-The-API) then you might want to search your new fields in the database by adding them to the index above.

 ### Code Example